How To Start A Nonprofit In Oklahoma

 Hold Your Organizational Meeting & Adopt Bylaws

-Your Oklahoma nonprofit is required to adopt bylaws at the first official meeting of its board of directors (often called the “organizational meeting”).
-This is the meeting where your nonprofit votes on new board members and officers, adopts bylaws, and settles other business necessary to truly complete the incorporation process.
-If your nonprofit intends to seek federal tax-exempt status, make sure to ratify your bylaws before submitting the Application for Recognition of Exemption to the IRS.
+Your Oklahoma nonprofit is required to adopt bylaws at its board of directors’s first meeting (often called the organizational meeting).
+This is when your nonprofit votes on new board members and officers, adopts bylaws, and settles other business necessary to complete the incorporation process.
+If your nonprofit will seek federal tax-exempt status, ratify your bylaws before submitting an Application for Recognition of Exemption to the IRS.

-Corporate bylaws differ from nonprofit to nonprofit because they address the specific needs of the organization, but they normally address issues like the terms of office for directors and officers, procedures for removing a director, voting rights, procedures for amending the bylaws, and so on.
-The idea is to write bylaws that anticipate the issues your nonprofit is likely to face without overly-restricting the organization’s ability to grow and adapt to new circumstances.
+Bylaws differ from nonprofit to nonprofit because they address the specific needs of the organization.
+However, they usually address matters like terms of office for directors and officers, procedures for removing a director, voting rights, procedures for amending the bylaws, and so on.
+Bylaws should anticipate the issues your nonprofit is likely to face, without constraining its ability to grow and adapt to new circumstances.

 Writing effective bylaws isn’t easy, but Northwest can serve as a guide.
-When you hire Northwest, you can use our adaptable template for writing nonprofit bylaws, as well as our other free nonprofit forms, to ensure that your nonprofit starts out successfully and stays successful.
-We also offer a free attorney-drafted nonprofit bylaws template along with more information about adopting bylaws in Oklahoma.
+When you hire us, you can use our adaptable template for writing nonprofit bylaws, as well as our other free nonprofit forms, helping your nonprofit start out successfully and stay that way.
+We also offer a free attorney-drafted Oklahoma nonprofit bylaws template with more information about adopting bylaws in Oklahoma.

 Apply for Federal and/or State Tax Exemptions